jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/make_tdd_environment.rst

     tree

-  - if tree_ is not installed on the computer, the terminal_ is your friend, and shows
+  - if tree_ is not installed on the computer, the terminal_ is my friend, and shows

     .. code-block:: shell